thelema/odb/README.md

 ### Setup

 Packages will be installed by default to `~/.odb/lib`, so add this entry to your `/etc/findlib.conf` (or `/etc/ocamlfind.conf`) path or set the environment variable `OCAMLPATH=~/.odb/lib`.

+If you install a package that uses C stub libraries, you will need to add `$HOME/.odb/lib/stublibs` to your `ocaml/ld.conf` file.
+The following command does this:

+    echo $HOME/.odb/lib/stublibs | sudo tee -a `ocamlc -where`/ld.conf

+If you don't have write access to your `ld.conf` file, you can instead set the environment variable:

+    export CAML_LD_LIBRARY_PATH=$HOME/.odb/lib/stublibs

-The latest version can be downloaded directly from github with the following command:
+The latest version of odb can be downloaded directly from github with the following command:

     curl -O https://raw.github.com/thelema/odb/master/odb.ml